afforeroc/nodejs-image-uploading/README.md

 ```

 ### 2. Install dependencies
-2.1 Go to root folder
+2.1 Go to root folder of app
 ```
 cd nodejs-image-uploading/
 ```